betaglot/plantabeta/docs/index.md

   #   alt: BetaLogo
   actions:
     - theme: brand
-      text: I'm new to Plantbeta
+      text: I'm new to PutPlant
       link: /guide/What/WhatPlantbeta